hanatonikkou/xous-book/src/ch08-02-menus.md

 - `add_item(MenuItem)` - adds the `MenuItem` specified to the end of the menu list, returning `true` to indicate success.
 - `delete_item(&str)` - deletes an item with a `name` specified as the argument.
 Returns `true` to indicate success.
 - `set_index(usize)` - sets the index pointer of the menu to the specified offset.
-Typically ued to create a "default" position for the menu before it is raised.
+Typically used to create a "default" position for the menu before it is raised.
 - `quit()` - exit and destory the `MenuMatic` server

 If you don't need the above functionality, it's recommended that you do not create the server, as it consumes memory and eats up connection and server name space.